benjsmith/mubiomics/README.md

 * `separate_assigned_reads.py` will take a FASTA or FASTQ file that has been demultiplexed and create a folder of files containing the sample-specific sequences, one for each of the samples in the mapping file (the same mapping file used for `demultiplexer.py`).
 This step is essential for using `pplacer` to place reads from multiple samples.

+* `seqparser.py` provides several sequence manipulation functions, including conversion between file formats (e.g.,from FASTA + QUAL files to FASTQ files), compliment, reverse compliment and reverse.

 ### Useful for usearch-based microbiome pipeline: